Things to do in Tokyo for free

 Image credit: @dorissimod via Instagram

 Enter the giant Thunder Gate in Asakusa and you will be welcomed by a 250m shopping street called Nakamise-dori.
-From traditional Japanese handicrafts like folding fans and wooden dolls to handmade yukatas, there’ll be tons of unique trinkets you bring home as souvenirs.
+From traditional Japanese handicrafts like folding fans and wooden dolls to handmade yukatas, you’ll be spoilt for choice if you’re looking for souvenirs to bring home.

 Image credit: @hirahx via Instagram

 Of course, a shopping street can’t do without street food.
-Check out all the authentic Asakusa snacks like age-manju (fried bun with sweet bean paste filling) or ningyo-yaki (small snack cakes) if you have a few dollars to spare.
+Check out all the authentic Asakusa snacks like age-manju (fried bun with sweet bean paste filling) or ningyo-yaki (small snack cakes) if you have stomach space to spare.

 Image credit: @ls.mt_ via Instagram

 If you continue walking down the street, you’ll wind up at the entrance to Senso-ji.
-It’s an ancient temple more than 1300 years old – the oldest in Tokyo – and many visit to pray for good luck and happiness.
+It’s an ancient temple that dates back more than 1,300 years – the oldest in Tokyo.
+It’s a popular destination for those praying for good luck and happiness.
 Entry to the temple is also free.

 Image credit: @madameyap14 via Instagram

 Tokyo Metropolitan Government Building in Shinjuku is the tallest free observatory tower in Japan, and it stands at a staggering height of 243m.
-Ascend to the 48th floor at the very top of the South tower and you’ll be rewarded with a breathtaking bird’s eye view of the city.
+Ascend to the 45th floor at the very top of the South tower and you’ll be rewarded with a breathtaking bird’s eye view of the city – free of charge.

-If the sky is clear and you’re there early in the morning when the sun is shining brightly, you might just be lucky enough to see Mt Fuji’s tip shyly peeking out in the far distance.
+If the sky is clear and you’re there early in the morning when the sun is shining brightly, you might just be lucky enough to see Mount Fuji shyly peeking out in the far distance.

 Image credit: @haileyip8 via Instagram

-But if you can’t make it for an early morning visit, don’t be disappointed because this metropolitan city also offers spectacular night views from the North tower.
-By night time, you’ll be greeted by a landscape sprinkled with dazzling lights from all the surrounding buildings.
+But if you can’t make it for an early morning visit, don’t be disappointed because this metropolitan city also offers spectacular night views.

 The Synergy show.